BinaryStudioAcademy/bsa-2023-towhub/readme.md

         created_at timestamp "not null"
         updated_at timestamp "not null"
     }

-    business_details {
-        id serial PK "not null"
-        company_name varchar "not null, unique"
-        tax_number varchar "not null, unique"
-        owner_id integer FK "not null"
-        created_at timestamp "not null"
-        updated_at timestamp "not null"
-    }

     driver_details {
         id serial PK "not null"
         driverLicenseNumber varchar "not null, unique"